 - The slowness of NFS.

 The code removed from GitLab during the Gitaly migration project affected these deployments.
 As a performance workaround for these NFS-based deployments, we re-introduced some of the old Rugged code.
 This re-introduced code is informally referred to as the "Rugged patches".

 Automatic detection for Rugged disabled in GitLab 15.3.

 On self-managed GitLab, by default automatic detection of whether Rugged should be used (per storage) is not available.

-To make it available, ask an administrator to disable the feature flag named
+To make it available, an administrator can disable the feature flag named

 The Ruby methods that perform direct Git access are behind feature flags, disabled by default.
 It wasn't convenient to set feature flags to get the best performance, so we added an automatic mechanism that enables direct Git access.

 When GitLab calls a function that has a "Rugged patch", it performs two checks:

 - Is the feature flag for this patch set in the database?
 If so, the feature flag setting controls the GitLab use of "Rugged patch" code.